maxisimo/42-Snow-Crash/level14/Ressources/help.md

 You should not reverse this
 [Inferior 1 (process 2282) exited with code 01]
 ```
-It's look like protected.. disass the main to see if we can find with what
+It looks like protected.. disass the main to see if we can find something
 ```
 (gdb) disass main
 Dump of assembler code for function main: